 As it is known, when the notables in Islamic countries offer all or some of their assets to the public interest, this is called waqf (eng. foundation).
 Thus, the individuals transfer their revenues for an unlimited period of time to the foundations, which they have founded or previously existing ones, in order to support them and help the needy.
 Ali-pasha Rizvanbegović also devoted part of his properties in conformity with this tradition.

 Ali-pasha’s and Herzegovinian development and “golden age” lasted only for 18 years.
 In 1851. he opposed the elimination of the Spahi military system.
 For the opposition to the sultan, like his Bosnian fellows 20 years before, he paid the highest price.
 Herzegovina lost an “independence” from Bosnia.
 It formed again the natural integrity of the most magical country.
+And in famous and stunning Ferhadija Mosque in Banja Luka lies the Ali-pasha’s tomb.

 Soon after the organization of captaincies was abolished, Rizvanbegović family started the construction of Begovina.
 Sublimated in one sentence, Begovina is a one of the rare preserved examples of the authentic Ottoman residential complexes.
 Four of the Rizvanbegović brothers, including Ali-pasha, were constructing its long-term place of living.
 It would be hard, maybe impossible, to find a place where the heritage of our forefathers is presented in such romantic feel through the culture, tradition, science and history.